-With each passing year, more and more farmers are switching from conventional tillage to no till farming, and it’s no wonder!
+With every passing year, more and more farmers are switching from conventional tillage to no till farming, and it’s no wonder!
 Less work, higher crop yields, increased soil preservation, and more profitability are just a few of the reasons to consider making the switch to no till farming.

 Benefits Of No Till Farming

 Below are some of the main benefits of no till seeding.

 Less Soil Compaction: Multiple passes over a field with heavy equipment compacts the soil more than no till planting.
 In addition, bare soil can easily become compacted by rainfall.
 Tillage also breaks up the soil structure (soil aggregates), which makes it more susceptible to compaction.
 On the other hand, ground that’s not tilled is less compacted – before, during, and after the planting process.

 Less Soil Erosion: In no till farming, because the soil isn’t being turned over, less soil blows away and less soil washes away.
 The vegetative cover that’s left behind in no till planting helps control the loss of topsoil on steep slopes from runoff, and also helps prevent wind erosion.

 Less Evaporation: Those same plant residues that are left behind in no tillage also capture water, help keep the soil moist, and minimize the evaporative effects of the wind and sun.
 Whether dryland (rain-fed) or irrigation, this “water-saving” effect of no till farming has considerable importance.

 More Fertile Soils: Because the soil isn’t constantly being stirred with tillage, phosphorus fertilizers remain effective for longer (many years).
 The more soil the P fertilizers are exposed to, the more they react chemically with the soil particles and become bound or fixed into forms that aren’t available to the plant.